sudeisf/sudeisf/README.md

 ## About Me

-Backend-oriented Software Engineering student focused on API-driven systems and scalable backend architecture.
+Backend-oriented Software Engineer focused on API-driven systems and scalable backend architecture.
 Experienced building services with Django, FastAPI, Laravel, and Node.js (Express) while also developing full-stack applications using Next.js and React.

 I focus on clean data modeling, maintainable service layers, and consumer-first API design.